-Leaving the relative comfort and security of Kunelek and our host, Kolbek, behind we continued our way South following the Gul’cha river.
+Leaving the relative comfort and security of Kunelek and our host, Kolbek, behind we continued our way south following the Gul’cha river.
 Mountains grew ever taller as we got our first glimpse of distant snow capped peaks.
 The valley floor suddenly opened up to a view of a little outcrop village sitting precariously atop canyon walls, a luscious green haven in a somewhat barren landscape.
-Kyrgyzstan boys and their fathers mounted on horseback herding their livestock down the highway, hundreds of sheep and goats mingle their way past us.
+Kyrgyz boys and their fathers mounted on horseback herding their livestock down the highway as hundreds of sheep and goats mingled their way past us.

 We gained altitude as the road snaked its way past Kichi Karakol.
 We continued to climb until we hit a plateau, the sheer magnitude of our surroundings hit us, the view, breathtaking, I just had to stop and capture the moment.
-Unfortunately, as awesome as the photograph was, it came at a cost as Jacob incurred the first puncture of the trip whilst spinning his bike around.
+Unfortunately, as awesome as the photograph was, it came at a cost as Jacob incurred the first puncture of the trip as he spun his bike around.

-We woke early the next morning, demolished a course of boiled eggs and nan, Kyrgyz translation of flat bread, in preparation for the endeavour that lay before us.
-As we set off up an immediate incline, the road signs indicated an 8% gradient, but we soon became aware that in Kyrgyzstan, perhaps the road sign factory had exhausted all creativity and accuracy.
+We woke early the next morning, demolished a course of boiled eggs and naan in preparation for the endeavour that lay before us.
+We set off up an immediate incline, the road signs indicated an 8% gradient, but we soon became aware that in Kyrgyzstan, perhaps the road sign factory had exhausted all creativity and accuracy.
 In Kyrgyzstan it was evident that all gradients were classified as ‘8%‘ regardless of the physical gradient.

 The road followed the valley wall, curving due South.
-As Sary-Tash poked its head out between the neighbouring hills, we were suddenly stopped in our tracks, in awe of the distant skyline.
-A series of monumental peaks, majestic, snow capped summits, elagantly brushed with white sweeping clouds against the bold blue skies.
+As Sary-Tash poked its head out between the neighbouring hills we were suddenly stopped in our tracks, in awe of the distant skyline.
+A series of monumental peaks, majestic, snow capped summits, elegantly brushed with white sweeping clouds against the bold blue skies.
 The Pamir mountains of Tajikistan.

 We were relieved to roll into Sary-Tash where we had planned to take a day of rest.
-Cycling East through Kyrgyzstan isn’t exactly what we would call as ‘easing ourselves in’ to the cycle tour.
+Cycling east through Kyrgyzstan isn’t exactly what we would call as ‘easing ourselves in’ to the cycle tour.
 Rest and recuperation was needed and duly deserved.
-We stayed at Eliza’s Guest House just off the main road, which faced South overlooking the Pamir range.
-Not a bad spot to spend the next twenty four hours.
+We stayed at Eliza’s Guest House just off the main road, which faced south overlooking the Pamirs.
+Not a bad spot to spend the next 24 hours.
 We were greeted by fellow cycle tourers and later joined by a team from the Mongol Rally 2018.
-We conversed and shares stories, which brought a sense of nostalgia as I reminisced over the wondrous memories I have of the Mongol Rally in 2010.
+We conversed and shares stories which brought a sense of nostalgia as I reminisced over the wondrous memories I have of the Mongol Rally back in 2010.

 The following day we refueled our tiresome legs, resupplied our stores and planned the route ahead.
-Knowing that the border between Kyrgyzstan and China is closed during weekends, we had to make the 71 km in one day in order to cross through on Friday 17th August.
-As the day grew to an end, I found myself sat on the steps of the guest house over a steaming pot of fresh vegetable stew, a delicacy while living a life on the road, I gazed across to the Pamir mountains, smiled to myself as I contemplated the greatness of the prior eight days, it almost felt like we had been away for a whole month.
-Unfortunately, these dreamy thoughts were followed by a sharp headache that I, in true English fashion, attempted to douse with a copious dose of chai.
+Knowing that the border between Kyrgyzstan and China is closed during weekends, we had to make the 71 kilometres in one day in order to cross through on Friday 17th August.
+As the day grew to an end I found myself sat on the steps of the guest house over a steaming pot of fresh vegetable stew, a delicacy while living a life on the road.
+I gazed across to the Pamir mountains and smiled to myself as I contemplated the greatness of the prior eight days, it almost felt like we had been away for a whole month.
+Unfortunately, these dreamy thoughts were followed by a sharp headache that I, in true English fashion, attempted to douse with a copious dose of tea.

-Up at the break of dawn the next day, we loaded up our bikes and we on the road just after 07:00.
+Up at the break of dawn the next day, we loaded up our bikes and were on the road just after 07:00.
 With an enduring ride ahead of us, I wasn’t pleased when the headache was also accompanied by flu like symptoms and a sore throat.
-We rolled out of Sary-Tash and turned East as we cycled into the morning sunrise.
-What was initially an easy start to the day soon became a battle against a relentless headwind and a 30km climb.
+We rolled out of Sary-Tash and turned east as we cycled into the morning sunrise.
+What was initially an easy start to the day soon became a battle against a relentless headwind and a 30 kilometre climb.
 We had to take turns to penetrate the full force of the wind while the other could draft behind in the slip stream.
-Despite the arduous conditions we were in our element, to the South, the mighty Pamir mountains, a mystical backdrop behind the morning haze, to the North, razor sharp, Jurassic ridges that panned across the horizon.
+Despite the arduous conditions we were in our element, to the south, the mighty Pamir mountains, a mystical backdrop behind the morning haze.
+To the north, razor sharp, Jurassic ridges that spanned across the horizon.
 These were intersected by a perfectly straight road, that stretched out as far as the eye could see.
-This however, also meant that there was no chance of the headwind letting up.
+This vast open plain however, also meant that there was no chance of the unforgiving headwind letting up.

 Despite the numerous encounters with the Kyrgyz desperados, the ride from Sary-Tash to the boarder town, Irkenshtam, was phenomenal and worth every ounce of effort.
-We cycled continuously for six hours and thirty minutes into the headwind, passing the peak of the route at 3748m until we found shade to rest from the midday sun.
+We cycled continuously for six hours and thirty minutes into the headwind, passing the peak of the route at 3,748 metres until we found shade to rest from the midday sun.
 Irkenshtam wasn’t much to shout about, a dusty, broken glass ridden trailer park.
-The local hotel was atrocious, fortunately a gracious woman, originally from Yugoslavia housed us in a disused railway wagon, catering to our every need and ensuring we had an extremely comfortable stay.
-Feeling rather depleted from the days antics, we ate in abundant and settled down for the night with a mix of emotions, sad to leave behind Kyrgyzstan, yet anxiously excited of what China and it’s problematic cycling and wild camping laws, has to offer.
+The local hotel was atrocious.
+Fortunately, a gracious woman, originally from Yugoslavia housed us in a disused railway wagon, catering to our every need and ensuring we had an extremely comfortable stay.
+Feeling rather depleted from the days antics, we ate in abundance and settled down for the night with a mix of emotions, sad to leave Kyrgyzstan behind, yet anxiously excited of what China and it’s problematic cycling and wild camping laws, has to offer.